 Project Output: Ondřej Podavka (ed.), Křesťanská kultura a vzdělanost v českých zemích od středověku po Komenského: Justus et Bonus.
 Ad honorem Jiří Beneš, Praha: Filosofia 2020, 369 pp. ISBN 978-80-7007-630-9.
 ASEP

 Divine Nakedness.
 Statues of Venus since Beginnings until Present (Coordinator: Prof. PhDr.
 Jan Bažant, CSc.).
 The output of the project will be a manuscript of the book „Divine Nakedness.
-Statues of Venus since beginnings until present,“ to be published in Czech by Academia and in English by Brill (it is already under contract).
+Statues of Venus since beginnings until present,“ to be published in Czech by Academia and in English by a foreign publishing house.
 The Ancient Greeks and Romans took over the goddess of eroticism and the pictorial type that visualised her from the Middle East in 8th-7th century BC, but from the beginning there were conflicts with religious and social conventions of the ancient state.
 Conflicts with the same intensity, if from completely different motives, took place after the rise of Christianity in 4th-5th century AD, and a millennium later, when the European Renaissance tried to revive the Greco-Roman art culture.
 The project traces the transformations of depictions of Aphrodite/Venus on the background of religion, society, and state.
 The representations of Aphrodite/Venus are analysed from the perspective of a societies’ ideas about themselves, their value systems and needs.

 - Verbum caro factum est. Performativity of Czech 14th-century literature from the Perspective of Theatre Studies (Coordinator: Mgr.
 Eliška Poláčková, Ph.D.).
 The aim of the project is to make possible the creation of an English edition, significantly modified and revised, of the coordinator’s book, to be published in the ARC Humanities Press, in the series Early Social Performance.
 The English version will concentrate not on a broader interpretation of medieval performativity, a relatively well-researched topic in Western Europe, but on the genre of Virgin Mary’s laments written in the Czech Lands during the High Middle Ages.
 The intended book will introduce these texts for the first time ever to international scholarly community; it will also put them in the context of contemporary culture, and thus exemplify the understanding of the literary production of the Czech Kingdom of the time as intrinsically linked with German-speaking cultural space.